maciej-czerwonka-dev/maciej-czerwonka-dev/README.md

-If you're interested to hire me or colab on something why not send me an [email](mailto:maciej@czerwonka.dev) 📩
+If you're interested to hire me then just simply send me an [email](mailto:maciej@czerwonka.dev) 📩

 ---